polterguy/micro/README.md

 ### Responsive rendering

-Micro does feature _"responsive rendering"_, which means that if your screen resolution drops below 800px, each column, regardless of its definition, will automatically pop out, and require 100% of the available width.
+Micro features what's known as _"responsive rendering"_, which means that if your screen resolution drops below 800px, each column, regardless of its definition, will automatically pop out, and require 100% of the available width.
 Micro is created with the _"mobile first"_ approach.

 ### Explicit column width